katholiek-onderwijs-vlaanderen/sri4node/README.md

 This function is called at creation of each sriRequest created via the 'internal' interface.

 ## Overload protection

 Sri4node contains a protection mechanism for in case of overload.
-Instead of trying to handle all requests in case of overload and ending with requests receiving a response only after several seconds (or worest case even timing out), some requests are refused with an HTTP 503 (with optional a 'Retry-After' header).
+Instead of trying to handle all requests in case of overload and ending with requests receiving a response only after several seconds (or worest case even timing out), some requests are refused with an HTTP 503 (too many concurrent requests) error.

+The mechanism works quite trivial by requiring a 'pipeline' for each requests running in parallel and defining a maximum number of 'pipelines'.
+As these 'pipelines' are just a virtual concept, they are implemented by a counter.
+If at the start of a request the pipelinesInUse counter has not reached the maximum, processing of the request starts and the counter is incremented.
+If the pipelinesInUse counter has reached the maximum, the request is refused with a 503 error.
+At the end of allowed requests, the counter is decremented.
+A batch is a special case, as a batch can run multiple operations in paralellel.
+Therefore, the number of pipelinesInUse is incremented/decreented with the number of batch operations running in parallel.

 To enable this mechanism, an `overloadProtection` object needs to be configured in the sri4node configuration with following fields:

-* concurrency: mandatory field - the maximum number of requests being processed at the same time (after reaching this treshold, requests are being queued)
+* maxPipelines: mandatory field - the maximum number of requests being processed at the same time; addional requests will be refused with a 503 error
-* maxQTime: mandatory field - the maximum number of millisecods requests are allowed to be in the queue (in a lot of cases it makes no sense to keep requests queued for long time); requests being timed out in the queue will get a 503 response
-* maxQLen: mandatory field - the maximum number of request allowed in the queue (after reaching this treshold, requests will get a 503 response)
-* retryAfter: optional field - if present, a 'Retry-After' header is sent whith the 503 responses

 For example:
 ```
     overloadProtection: {
-        concurrency: 7,
-        maxQTime: 100,
-        maxQLen: 8,
-        retryAfter: 1000
+        maxPipelines: 15
     },
 ```